tomasherceg/dotvvm-docs/Pages/control-development-markup-controls-with-code.md

 Notice that we are changing a value of a property which has a data-binding in the page.
 DotVVM can update the value in the viewmodel because the `Value` is not a standard property.
 It is a DotVVM property and in the setter it calls the `SetValue` function.
-This function checks the value and if finds a binding there, it tries to update the corresponding property in the viewmodel.
+This function checks the value and if it finds a binding there, it tries to update the corresponding property in the viewmodel.